ayatoullah/in-quiz-questions/react/reactjs-quiz.md

 #### 19. When do you use useLayoutEffect?

 - [ ] to optimize for all devices
-- [ ] to complete the update
+- [x] to complete the update
 - [ ] to change the layout of the screen
-- [x] when you need the browser to paint before the effect runs
+- [ ] when you need the browser to paint before the effect runs

+explanation : as per react docs => useLayoutEffect
+The signature is identical to useEffect, but it fires synchronously after all DOM mutations.
+Use this to read layout from the DOM and synchronously re-render.
+Updates scheduled inside useLayoutEffect will be flushed synchronously, before the browser has a chance to paint.

 #### 20. What is the difference between the click behaviors of these two buttons (assuming that this.handleClick is bound correctly)?